dmmalam/wall-leecher/README.md

 `    -l, --last [N]                   Last page to download to	Default: 10`

 `    -a, --[no-]all                   Download all.
-Overides --last.
+Overrides --last.
 Default: false`

-Required Gems
----
-* Eventmachine
-* em-http-request --pre
-* em-files --pre
-* Nokogiri
-* Ruby 1.9.2

-OS
----
-Should work on all platforms where gems and a compiler toolkit (for Eventmachine) is availiable.
-Though only tested on Mac OSX 10.6 with Ruby 1.9.2

 Internals
 ---
-The Leecher class handles initialising the Event Machine loop, and each site specific leecher needs to subclass it.
+The abstract WallLeecher::Leecher class handles initialising the Event Machine loop, and each site specific leecher subclasses it.

-The Fetcher class should be used by each site specific leecher to do ALL IO to ensure not to block the reator.
+The WallLeecher::Fetcher class should be used by each site specific leecher for ALL IO to ensure not to block the reactor.
 It includes EM::Deferrable and neatly wraps em-http-request and em-files.
 It is initialized with a URL and call backs can be set for geting a url or saving a url to a path.
 It also includes a scheduling check to ensure only N IOs are outstanding at any moment, ensuring the OS http stack is not over loaded.

-This project is also a good example on how to use Event Machine ( or any other reactor framework) for batch processing.
+The source is a good example on how to use Event Machine (or any other reactor framework) for batch processing.

 Develop
 ---

-It is very easy to add additional sites as all the tricky event logic is provided.
-You just need to add your site specific scraper code (using Nokogiri / Mechanise / etc) to generate the list of urls to save to disk.
-The project then does the dirty work of queuing the requests and writing to disk in a async EM compatible way.
+It 's easy to add additional sites as all the tricky event logic is provided.
+You just need to add your site specific scraper code (using Nokogiri / Mechanise / etc) that generates the list of urls to fetch.
+Wall-Leecher will do the dirty work of queuing the requests and writing to disk in a async EM compatible way.

 To add your own site, first fork the project.
-Then Subclass Leecher in the sites directory, and add your scraping logic.
-Use the Fetcher class to do all IO once the reactor starts.
-Look at the simpledesktops.rb for a reference.
+Then Subclass WallLeecher::Leecher into the sites directory, and add your scraping logic.
+Use the WallLeecher::Fetcher class to do all IO once the reactor starts.
+Look at the lib/sites/simpledesktops.rb for a reference.

 Your specific leecher can define command line options via self.site_params and receive them via @options.params.<option name>.

-Outside downloading wallpapers, it would be very easy to turn this into a general purpose high performance webcrawler.
+Outside downloading wallpapers, it would be relatively simple to make a general purpose high performance webcrawler.
 Your could scan a bunch of URLs (either given or dynamically generated by the crawler), and then process the results even saving to a SQL/ NoSQL DB.
-As long as all IO is evented is should be relatively easy to scale.
+As long as all IO is evented is should be scaleable.

 Contact me for any help or questions.